What is PAL?

 PAL sessions are usually offered at programme or module level.
 We also offer PAL within certain technical areas.

-In addition to our main PAL support, primarily aimed at Foundation and Level 1 students, we also offer PAL mentoring for UWE Cares students.
+In addition to our main PAL support, primarily aimed at Foundation and Level 1 students, we also offer PAL mentoring for UWE Cares students and Resilient U workshops for all students across the University.

 UWE Cares PAL Mentoring